Human rights in Saudi Arabia: Shia Muslims

-Saudi Arabia’s civil law gives shia the right to establish their mosques and personal courts in regions with significant Shia population.
-For example, the eastern region has “Ja'fari Court” for those who adheres the Jaafari Sect of Shia Islam. although there are no official statistics on how many shia mosques in Saudi Arabia, it's presence in the eastern region is high.
+Saudi Arabia's civil law gives shia the right to establish their mosques and personal courts in regions with significant Shia population.
+For example, the eastern region has “Ja'fari Court” for those who adhere the Jaafari Sect of Shia Islam. although there are no official statistics on how many shia mosques in Saudi Arabia, its presence in the eastern region is high.

-Saudi Arabia has historically appointed shias in high government positions notably the chariman of Aramco, Amin Nasser, who hails from the Predominant Shia city of Qatif.
-And the former Chariman of NEOM, Nadhmi Al-Nasr, who hails from the same city as well.
+Saudi Arabia has historically appointed Shias in high government positions notably the chairman of Aramco, Amin Nasser, who hails from the Predominant Shia city of Qatif.
+And the former Chairman of NEOM, Nadhmi Al-Nasr, who hails from the same city as well.
 Kawthar Al-Arbash, a prominent member of the Saudi Shura Council, is a Shiite woman from Qatif as well.

-Jamil al-Jishi, an engineer who helped built Jubail Industrial City was a Shiite citizen who later served as Saudi Arabia’s ambassador to Tehran.
+Jamil al-Jishi, an engineer who helped built Jubail Industrial City was a Shiite citizen who later served as Saudi Arabia's ambassador to Tehran.

 Shiite citizens joined the third Saudi state in 1913, when Al-Ahsa and Qatif were annexed by Ibn Saud.
 There was no resistance or fighting involved.
 Ibn Saud guaranteed the Shiites of these regions the right to worship and to practice their religious rituals according to the rulings of the Shiite Jaafari sect.

 The Saudi government had often been viewed as an active oppressor of Shia Muslims because of the funding of the Wahhabi ideology which denounces the Shia faith.